 But even if you lack the ability or the budget to make big changes to your house or rental apartment, the good news is that it’s possible to make any space a little greener by making thoughtful, more conscious choices about interior design and décor.

 What is Sustainable Interior Design?

 Eco-friendly or sustainable interior design consciously attempts to limit the impact of humanity on the natural environment.
 This can mean utilizing organic, non-toxic, and repurposed materials and finishes that improves air quality in the home.

-Check out these 11 simple, accessible expert interior design tips for making your home a little gentler on the planet, no remodeling required.
+Check out these 11 simple, expert interior design tips for making your home a little gentler on the planet.
+No remodeling required.

 Meet the Expert

 Made from zero waste flax fiber, a recyclable raw material, 100 percent pure linen is naturally thermoregulating, to make it comfortable in all seasons.
 “A material like linen gets softer over time, is surprisingly durable, and is naturally hypoallergenic,” says pillow designer Lauren Meichtry of Elsie Home.
 “So not only does it look beautiful and effortless, but also it's going to last you a long time.
 While the home decor industry can often be seen as wasteful, in terms of how quickly we move through trends and replace items in our home, using materials like linen is one way you can be more sustainable.”Continue to 2 of 11 below.